BrandonHe/sdl_android_guides/docs/Getting Started/Using AOA Protocol/index.md

    Log.e("SdlService", "Unable to start proxy.
 Android OS version is too low"); // optional }
 ```

 !!!
 NOTE
-	It's reccommended to check for an API level 12 or higher here or specify an API level 12 or higher in your app's Manifest.
+	It's recommended to either check for an API level 12 or higher here or specify an API level 12 or higher in your app's Manifest.
 !!!

 You also need to check that the intent that started your service has an Extra equal to `UsbManager.EXTRA_ACCESSORY`: